Ghalastic/Algorithm-of-Feet/README.md

 ####
 ## Introduction:
 ####
 The design of humanoid robots has evolved from the serial design of the first humanoids to more refined architectures.
 And it’s safe to say that Humanoid robotics has fascinated and challenged scientists for decades.
 Despite the feet playing a key role in human motion, the mobility of most of these robots is still limited to the legs, arms, hands, and head only, with very few examples including the feet.
 The human foot architecture is characterized by three main segments, the heel, mid‐foot, and toes, that fulfill distinct roles during bipedal locomotion.
-Several research groups have tried to improve the foot performance by compensating for a limited mechanical design with an enhanced sensing/control capability, which can be obtained by adding force/pressure sensors to the foot plant.
+Several research groups have tried to improve the foot performance of the robot by compensating for a limited mechanical design with an enhanced sensing/control capability, which can be obtained by adding force/pressure sensors to the foot plant.
 Foot designs with three segments have been proposed to better mimic human‐like motion but are usually characterized by active mechanisms that require complex control and motion coordination with the rest of the body.
 ####
 ### In this task, an innovative mechanism for robotic feet is presented that can adapt to the environment without the need for external actuation, all thanks to joint elasticity.
 ####
 ### 1- Requirements for Humanoid Foot Mechanisms:
 ####
-To obtain the mobility requirements for humanoid foot mechanisms, the human gait was analyzed in terms of absolute and angular motion, The motion was acquired through a VICON Motion Capture system, with the following retroreflective marker set configuration and alignment:
+To obtain the mobility requirements for humanoid foot mechanisms, the human gait was analyzed in terms of absolute and angular motion, The motion was acquired through a VICON Motion Capture system, with the following retroreflective marker set configuration and alignment on 11 test subjects:
 ####
 -	RA, right ankle marker: Placed at the level of the lateral malleolus.
 -	RT, right toe marker: Placed on the lateral aspect of the foot at the second metatarsal head.